groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vdx-to-ppsx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDX"
+        - icon: "far fa-file-alt"
           title: " About VDX File Format"
           content: |
-            Any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
+            Any drawing or chart created in Microsoft Visio, but saved in XML format has a VDX extension.
 A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
 Microsoft Visio has the capability to generate visual documents that can be used in presentations and documents.
 The Visio drawing XML file contains the visual objects and metadata details of the visual elements.
-Text can also be added to these visual elements Vision drawing XML file.
-These Visio drawing XML files are integrated with XML-based formatting standards and image data encoding specifications that allow its content to be rendered and stored by the Microsoft Visio software in the VDX file format.

           link: "https://docs.fileformat.com/image/vdx/"

     format:
         # format loop
-        - icon: "far fa-file-PPSX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSX File Format"
           content: |
             PPSX, Power Point Slide Show, file are created using Microsoft PowerPoint 2007 and above for Slide Show purpose.
 It is an update to the PPS file format that was supported by Microsoft PowerPoint 97-2003 versions.
 When a PPSX file is shared with another user and opened, it starts as PowerPoint show unlike PPTX file that opens in editable mode.
 The sequence of slide show is the same as in the original presentation.
 All the slides accompany the images, sounds and other embedded media accompany the presentation slides to the PPSX during the slideshow.

           link: "https://docs.fileformat.com/presentation/ppsx/"